Sunday, October 25, 2020

 A mansion built with the love of a wealthy Sugar baron to his Portuguese wife.
 The love story is just as romantic as the heritage of "the ruins."

 Sweet as the Negrense, they produce sweet products, most of which are my favorite.
-Muscovado sugar is the healthiest of its kind and an ingredient in making sweet delicacy like "Piaya and Pinasugbo," which is two of the most popular and a-must try delicacy if you visit Bacolod and Negros Island.
+Muscovado sugar is the healthiest of its kind and an ingredient in making sweet delicacies like "Piaya and Pinasugbo," which are two of the most popular and a-must try delicacy if you visit Bacolod and Negros Island.

 The people of Negros Island are some of the most refined and kind people I've met.
 Beyond their sweet smiles, they deserve a precious life.
 A life that is full of hope, meaning, and inspiration.